-Winnie Mandela to be laid to rest in state funeral
+Winnie Mandela to be laid to rest in Soweto

-Soweto, South Africa (CNN)South Africans will say goodbye to Winnie Madikizela-Mandela on Saturday at a state funeral for the woman hailed as the mother of the nation because of her fight against apartheid.
+Soweto, South Africa (CNN)South Africans will say goodbye to Winnie Madikizela-Mandela on Saturday at an official funeral for the woman hailed as the mother of the nation because of her fight against apartheid.

+Crowds packed Orlando Stadium in Johannesburg's Soweto township ahead of the ceremony, which follows a private family service at her home.

 Madikizela-Mandela, the former wife of the late Nelson Mandela, died this month in a Johannesburg hospital after a long illness.
 She was 81.